ofalk/websphere-nagios/README.md

 The first character (0) is the Nagios check return code.
 The section after the '|' gives the WebSphere instance name, and the global status of the instance based on the performance tests.
 In this case, no test has been made so the status is 'OK' (return code 0).

-Let's try to get information about the JVM heap usage by adding jvm=heapUsed,80,90 to the request parameters.
-From now on, we will be using POST requests:
+Let's try to get information about the JVM heap usage by adding jvm=heapUsed,80,90 to the query parameters.

 ```
-wget -q -O - 'http://localhost:9090/wasagent/WASAgent' --post-data='hostname=hydre2&port=18047&jvm=heapUsed,90,95'
+./wasagent.sh 'hostname=hydre2&port=18047&jvm=heapUsed,90,95'
 ```

 The two numerical values at the end are the warning and critical thresholds for the memory usage, we will get back on this later.